oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

 - You have completed:
     - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
     - Lab: Environment Setup
-    - Lab: Create a Blockchain Network connecting 3 Organizations
+    - Lab: Create a Blockchain Network connecting 3 Organizations & Configuring Oracle Blockchain App Builder

 ## Task 1: Invoke and Query Ledger marketplace chaincode from App Builder in local environment

-  Once your chaincode project is running on a local network, you can test it.

   Blockchain App Builder contains a built-in wizard to assist you with invoking or querying your chaincode.

 1. Select your chaincode project in the **Chaincodes** pane.
-In the **Chaincode Details** pane, select **Execute**.
+In the **Chaincode Details** pane, select **Deploy**.

 2. In the deployment wizard:
     - Ensure the correct chaincode name is selected.
     - Select your target environment.
 In this case, choose Local Environment.
     - The channel will default to **mychannel**.
-    - In the **Function** field, select **addCar** from the drop-down list.
+    - In the **Function** field, select **createCar** from the drop-down list.
 Every method available in the chaincode is listed.
     - In the **Parameters** field, select the **More Actions** (…) button.
 This will launch a window with available properties for your selected method.
 Enter sample properties as shown and click **Save**.

   ![Function parameters](images/2-app-builder-5-2.png)